19neloyk/ExerciseTracker/README.md

 ### `npm start`

 But you also have to run the server that manages the website's database.
-This is doneby:
+This is done by:

 ### `node server/index.js`